Constitution

 • To maintain records pertaining to this office.

-• To provide a transcript of church meetings to the Treasurer in which authority of disbursement/transfer of funds is granted.
+• To provide the Treasurer a transcript of Church meetings in which authority of disbursement/transfer of funds is granted.

 • To appoint a designate as needed to assist in fulfilling these duties.

-• Upon vacating the office, to provide to the successor or the Elders, all records, files, papers, and documents belonging to the church with all contents as complete to the date of surrender as possible.
+• Upon vacating the office, to provide to the successor or the Elders, all records, files, papers, and documents belonging to the Church with all contents as complete to the date of transfer as possible.

 Dismissal

-The Clerk may be dismissed by a majority vote of the Board of Deacons.
-The Clerk shall be dismissed upon removal from the membership of the church.
+The Clerk shall be dismissed according to the process outlined below in Section 4 of the Bylaws.
+The Clerk shall be dismissed upon removal from membership of the Church.

 Boards